School of Education

 Teaching provides opportunities for advancement, a good salary and benefits.
 As a teacher, your influence will be far reaching, and you will be proud of what you do every day.

 The Florida State Board of Education identified these as “teacher shortage areas”:

 - English for speakers of other languages (ESOL).

 That’s where “TEACHER SHORTAGE AREAS” come in.
 The programs listed above NEED teachers and sometimes have teachers who are in long-term sub positions filling them who are not actually qualified.
-Florida educators earned an average of $46,912 in 2009-10, according to the National Education Association.
-That's almost 6 percent higher than the average wage in Florida: $44,370.
+Florida educators earn an average of $46,912 (National Education Association).